bburdette/git-at-revision/README.md

 This is a little commandline gadget to clone a git repo as of a certain revision (SHA).
 Unless you already did that in which case nothing happens.

-get-at-revision *sha* *repo-url* *target-directory*
+get-at-revision \<sha\> \<repo-url\> \<target-directory\> --dirtyok

+program logic is more or less like this:

-    does the target exist?
+    does the target dir exist?
       yes -
         is it the right revision?
           yes -
-            is it modified?
-              yes -
+            is it modified, or are there untracked files? yes -
-                reset, or error.
+                error, unless --dirtyok.
               no -
                 success.
           no -
-            is it modified?
-              yes - error.
-              no -
             checkout revision.  success?
               yes - return.
               no -
-                    git pull, retry checkout.  success?
+                git fetch, retry checkout.  success?
                   no - fail.
                   yes - success.
       no -
         clone repo.  success?
           yes - checkout revision.  success?